Arabic Kuthu: Arabic Kuthu Challenge

-Many celebrities such as Shilpa Shetty, Jacqueline Fernandez, Rakul Preet Singh, Samantha Ruth Prabhu, Keerthy Suresh, Rashmika Mandanna, Varun Dhawan, Atlee, Sivaangi Krishnakumar, Jai, Amritha Aiyer, Yashika Aannand, Vedhika and Anupama Parameswaran too recreated the music video by dancing the signature step.
+Pooja Hegde's #ArabicKuthuChallenge went viral in social media, and many recreated the signature step.
+Many celebrities such as Shilpa Shetty, Jacqueline Fernandez, Rakul Preet Singh, Katrina Kaif, Samantha Ruth Prabhu, Keerthy Suresh, Rashmika Mandanna, Varun Dhawan, Atlee, Sivaangi Krishnakumar, Jai, Amritha Aiyer, Yashika Aannand, Krithi Shetty, Vedhika, and Anupama Parameswaran recreated the music video by performing the song's iconic hook step.

-Arabic Kuthu Challenge video had a cultural impact on several sportsperson including the cricketers Devon Conway, Narayan Jagadeesan, Chezhian Harinishanth, Washington Sundar, Abhishek Sharma, Priyam Garg, Jagadeesha Suchith and Subramaniam Badrinath recreated hook step.
-Players of Manchester United F.C. take part in the challenge and danced the step.
-Indian badminton player P. V. Sindhu also recreated the step.
+The "Arabic Kuthu Challenge" video had a cultural impact on several sportspersons including cricketers Devon Conway, Narayan Jagadeesan, Chezhian Harinishanth, Washington Sundar, Abhishek Sharma, Priyam Garg, Jagadeesha Suchith and Subramaniam Badrinath, all of whom recreated the viral hook step via social media.
+Players of the English association football team, Manchester United F.C., additionally took part in the challenge and performed the aforementioned step.
+Indian badminton player P. V. Sindhu also took part in the fad and recreated the step.

 Records

 The track garnered over 17 million views in less than 10 hours, and eventually surpassed the 24-hour records of "Oo Antava Oo Oo Antava" from Pushpa: The Rise (2021) and "Kalaavathi" from Sarkaru Vaari Paata (2022), which garnered over 14 and 16 million views within 24 hours, respectively.
 It registered over 25 million real-time views within 24 hours, setting an all-time record for South India's most viewed song in 24 hours, and also reached the 20-million mark within less than 24 hours.
 It garnered over 2.5 million likes and became the most-liked South Indian song, and the second-most liked Indian song within 24 hours, behind the title track of Dil Bechara (2020).
 On 18 February, the song had garnered about 50-million views and became the fastest South Indian song to achieve this feat.

-According to the digital media company Genius, the track was listed as one among the top 5 songs (in the fourth position) at the global charts.
+According to the digital media company Genius, the track was listed as one among the top 5 songs (in the fourth position) at the global charts and eventually peaked at the top of chart itself.
 The song reached 100 million views within 12 days breaking the record of "Rowdy Baby" which took 17 days to hit 100 million views.

+Other versions

+Hindi and Telugu versions of the song titled as "Halamithi Habibo" was released on 4 April 2022.
+Lyrics of Hindi version was penned by Raqueeb Alam, whereas Sri Sai Kiran penned Telugu version.
+Malayalam and Kannada versions of the song was released on 21 June.
+Lyrics of Malayalam version was penned by Deepak Ram, whereas Varadaraj Chikkaballapura penned Kannada version.
+Dinker Kalvala replaced Anirudh in the Malayalam and Kannada versions of the song, while Jonita Gandhi recorded all versions.
+The songs Lo-fi version titled, "Halamithi Habibo (LoFi Version)" was released on 14 January 2024.